Lucas-Hughes/data-streaming-cdk/README.md

-Data Streaming CDK Stack
+CDK Data Streaming Stack

-This AWS Cloud Development Kit (CDK) stack provides a serverless solution for generating, transforming, and delivering streaming data to Amazon S3.
-Description
+This AWS CDK stack sets up a data streaming architecture using Kinesis and Firehose services.
+Architecture

-The stack consists of several AWS resources, including:
+The stack consists of the following resources:

-    Kinesis Data Stream
-    Kinesis Data Firehose Delivery Stream
-    S3 Bucket
-    Lambda Functions
-    IAM Roles and Policies
+    Kinesis data stream: collects data from a Lambda function.
+    S3 bucket: stores data delivered by Kinesis Firehose.

-A Lambda function generates random temperature data and sends it to the Kinesis data stream.
-The data is then transformed by a Lambda function in the Kinesis Data Firehose delivery stream, which queries an external API for weather data from Jacksonville and appends the response to the original data.
-The transformed data is then delivered to an S3 bucket using Kinesis Data Firehose.
+    Lambda function (generator): generates data and sends it to the Kinesis data stream.
-How to Set Up the CDK Project

-    Clone the repository: git clone <repository-url>
-    Navigate to the project directory: cd <project-folder>
+    Lambda function (firehose): transforms data before delivering it to the S3 bucket.
+    Kinesis Firehose delivery stream: delivers data to the S3 bucket.

+Architecture Diagram
+Setup

+To use this CDK stack:

+    Clone this repository.
     Install dependencies: npm install
-    Build the project: npm run build
-    Deploy the stack: cdk deploy
+    Compile the typescript code to js: npm run build Deploy the stack: cdk deploy

-Requirements

-    AWS CLI
-    Node.js (v10.3.0 or later)
-    AWS CDK (v1.92.0 or later)
+Usage

+Once the stack is deployed, the Lambda (generator) function will run every 60 seconds and generate data, which will be sent to the Kinesis data stream.

+The Lambda (firehose) function will transform the data received from Kinesis Firehose and add additional data retrieved from an external API.
+The transformed data will then be delivered to the S3 bucket via Kinesis Firehose.